 I used the little pumpkins to fill in around the candle in the glass vase on the coffee table.

 TIP: it’s easier to start on the bottom of the pumpkin and then you can use the stem to set it up straight to paint the top and sides.

 Just like last year, I made a hole in a piece of heavy cardboard to stick the stem through to spray paint it in gold.

 Using letters and signs in our decor is such a common practice these days for good reason.
-We all love words and sayings because they evoke feeling and they are just so darn cute.
+We all love words and sayings because they evoke feelings and they are just so darn cute.

-- cardstock of choice
+- card stock of choice

 - wooden or cardboard letters of choice

 Next, I went to the aisle at Joann’s with wood and cardboard letters.
 I had a couple of ideas in mind for a saying for a sign.
 I pulled out both the wood letters and cardboard letters in different sizes and styles.

 Just when I thought I had the right combination, I would be 1 letter short.
 Finally, I found a combination of letters in 2 sizes that worked for my sign.

 In between spray painting pumpkins, I started my fall DIY sign project.